What is Activity-Based Costing?

 - The ABC method can also change the unit cost of low-volume products by transferring overhead costs from high-volume products.

 By comparing the first unit cost card (i.e., when manufacturing overhead is applied based on just one variable: direct labor hours) and the second unit cost card (i.e., when manufacturing overhead is applied based on several important activities), we can see that the unit product cost for each product is generally similar.
-However, the activity-based approach is the more precise and common way that companies will allocate their manufacturing overhead costs.
+However, the activity-based approach is the more specific and precise way that companies will allocate their manufacturing overhead costs.

 Therefore, even though labor hours or machine hours may be a good starting point for companies to get a general idea of potential overhead costs, they can use activity-based costing as an alternative if they are looking to get a more exact assessment of overhead.